-Neighborhood character will be balanced with other plan goals and policies, such as the demand for new housing, increasing the variety of housing types and providing people oriented places, and implemented through the City's development regulations.
+Neighborhood character will be balanced with other plan goals and policies, such as the demand for new housing, increasing the variety of housing types and providing people-oriented places, and implemented through the City's development regulations.

-Olympia's "Urban Design Vision and Strategy," appreciation of the area's history and sustainable community philosophy all initially provided additional direction for this chapter.
-The core principles of this strategy are still consistent with the community input and direction received in a number of planning efforts since the strategy was completed in the 1990s.
+Olympia's "Urban Design Vision and Strategy," appreciation of the area's history and sustainable community philosophy all provide additional direction for this chapter.
 In particular, the sustainability and climate policies call for us to consider the long-range implications of our land use decisions and to provide for a pattern of development that can be sustained and enjoyed by future generations.

 For example, mixed-use 'villages' and opportunities for residential development in commercial areas provide for increasing residential densities by blending land uses.
-By enabling less reliance on automobilesvehicles, by providing for compact development that requires less land, by efficiently providing streets, sidewalks, utilities, and services, and by establishing development densities and site designs that protect environmentally sensitive areas and reflect the capacity of natural systems, we can provide a quality community for coming generations.
+By enabling less reliance on automobiles, by providing for compact development that requires less land, by efficiently providing streets, utilities, and services, and by establishing development densities and site designs that protect environmentally sensitive areas and reflect the capacity of natural systems, we can provide a quality community for coming generations.